Foreign policy of the George H. W. Bush administration: Experienced leadership team

 In 1971, President Richard Nixon appointed Bush as Ambassador to the United Nations, and he became chairman of the Republican National Committee in 1973.
 In 1974, President Gerald Ford appointed him Chief of the Liaison Office in China and later made him the Director of Central Intelligence.
-Bush sought the Republican presidential nomination in 1980, but was lost to Ronald Reagan.
+Bush sought the Republican presidential nomination in 1980, but lost to Ronald Reagan.
 He was then elected vice president in 1980 and 1984 as Reagan's running mate.
 The vice president, logged 1.3 million miles of travel to 50 states and 65 foreign countries, handling numerous diplomatic roles.

 Bush was a longtime close friend of both his top advisers, Secretaries of State James Baker and National Security Advisor Brent Scowcroft.
 Baker dealt with tactical and managerial issues of the State Department and foreign policy, while Scowcroft was concerned with long-term strategy.
 Lawrence Eagleburger was the number two in the State Department.
 Robert Gates, an intelligence expert, was deputy to Scowcroft, And had a major policy-making role.
 The full National Security Council met three times a week.
 Vice President Dan Quayle handled ceremonial foreign-policy visits.
 Bush wanted to name Senator John Tower as secretary of defense, but Tower's colleagues in the Senate were annoyed at his imperious style and drinking problem.
 They rejected the nomination, so Defense went to Congressman Dick Cheney.
 Colin Powell, more moderate than the others, became the powerful Chairman of the Joint Chiefs.